BeharXhosha/pension-proof/README.md

 * **Accessibility Improvements:** Ensuring the platform adheres to accessibility standards (WCAG) to be usable by individuals with disabilities.
 * **Feedback and Support System:** Integrating a system for user feedback and providing online support.

-## Contributing

-Contributions to this project are welcome.
-Please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear and concise messages.
-4. Push your changes to your fork.
-5. Submit a pull request to the main repository.

-Please adhere to any coding standards or style guides outlined in the project.

 ## License